marcosvm13/blog/_posts/2021-04-15-q-as-an-impure-functional-language.md

 Calculating the maximum and minimum prices is ok, but we could be interested in implementing more sophisticated indicators.
-For instance, calculating the higher price that don't exceed a given limit.
+For instance, calculating the higher price that doesn't exceed a given limit.
 At this point, one may wonder if `over` is restricted to native predefined operators or if we could pass our own operator as argument in order to implement that logic.
 Q, being a functional language, provides support for lambda expressions, as we show next: